 - Reticulated giraffe (Giraffa camelopardalis reticulata) is a subspecies of giraffe indigenous to the Horn of Africa.

 - The coat of reticulated giraffe has reddish-brown or liver color large polygonal spots.
-A network of bright white lines separate the spots.
+A network of bright white lines separates the spots.

 - Their population in the wild is estimated as 8,500 individuals.